josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/3-async-redux.md

 ### Part 3: 'asynchronous' is just a fancy word for multitasking
 Note that there's a specific order of operations, with some actions requiring others to complete before they can begin (for example: you need to grind beans before brewing espresso).  *Synchronous* behavior means that all actions take place in sequential order, each waiting for the previous action to complete before starting. *Asynchronous* actions, on the other hand, can take place simultaneously and only wait for others when absolutely necessary.
 This more nuanced order of operations, known as **asynchronous / non-blocking** behavior, is the key to the fast, responsive feel of modern single-page applications backed by an API.

 This kind of thing is common with asynchronous actions like API calls in React applications -- start the process, go do something else, then come back to handle the response when it's complete.
-When the code gets confusing, remember this example to understand what asynchronous actions are all about.

-## What is Redux Middleware?
+## Redux Middleware
 In the context of Redux, middleware is a way to extend the standard functionality with additional behavior, Middleware provides a third-party extension point after an action is disaptched, before it reaches the reducer:

 Dispatching an action